testcontainers/testcontainers-java/docs/usage/kafka_containers.md

 ### Selecting Kafka version

-You can select a version of Confluent Platform by passing it to container's constructor:
+You can select a version of Confluent Platform by passing it to the container's constructor:
 ```java
 new KafkaContainer("4.1.2")
 ```